The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 - Three (3) letters of recommendation (strongly recommend 2 come from a licensed physical therapist)

-- NOTE: Due to COVID-19 a minimum of 25 physical therapy observation hours will be accepted for the 2020-2021 admissions cycle
+- NOTE: Due to COVID-19, a recommended 50 physical therapy observation hours will be accepted for the 2022-2023 admissions cycle (classes beginning January 2024)

 - Completion of prerequisite courses listed below (all grades must be “C” or higher)